bright/new-www/_jobs/2020-01-29-web-developer.md

 Bright Inventions is a place where innovative individuals and companies can turn to develop ideas without tedious bureaucracy and formalities.
 Through this approach, we can focus entirely on creating exceptional software for our clients.

-## What You Will Do
+## In This Role You Will

-* you will create high-quality web applications
+* create high-quality web applications
-* you will participate in software code reviews
+* participate in software code reviews
-* you will have a direct contact with clients and advise in their decision making process
+* have a direct contact with clients and advise in their decision making process
-* you will share knowledge with the rest of the team
+* share knowledge with the rest of the team
-* you will improve internal web development processes
+* improve internal web development processes

 ## What We Offer